San Joaquin pocket mouse: Ecology

 The San Joaquin pocket mouse feeds on seeds of grasses and various plants, carrying them back to its burrow in its cheek pouches.
 It may also eat soft-bodied invertebrates.
-It stores seeds surplus to its immediate requirements in chambers in the burrow for use at times of year when food is scarce.
+It stores seed surplus to its immediate requirements in the chambers inside the burrow for use at times of year when food is scarce.
 It may become torpid in winter.
 Breeding takes place between March and July, and there may be two or more litters of four to six young per year.

 Status

 P. inornatus has a wide range and is common in suitable habitats within that range.
 It seems to be secure within its range, and no particular threats have been identified except in the north, where agricultural development is destroying and fragmenting its habitat.
 The International Union for Conservation of Nature has listed its conservation status as being of "least concern".